-- 7.1.a.
-The school has a CP & Safeguarding policy in place and that procedures are in accordance with statutory and Local Authority (LA) guidance and locally agreed inter-agency procedures, and the policy is made available to parents on the Sydenham website. - 7.1.b.
-The school operates safe recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children - 7.1.c.
-The school has procedures for dealing with allegations of abuse against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures - 7.1.d.
-A senior member of the school's leadership team is designated to take lead responsibility for child protection (and a deputy is also appointed) - 7.1.e.
-Staff undertake appropriate child protection training - 7.1.f.
-Staff remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements - 7.1.g.
-A governor is nominated to be responsible for liaising with the DSL, the LA and /or partner agencies. - 7.1.h.
-The Chair of Governors oversees appropriately anonymised LADO referral information as well as managing investigations into allegations made against the Headteacher - 7.1.i.
-They review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged - 7.1.j.
-All members of the governing body will have a current enhanced DBS check and a S128 check as per DfE guidance.
+- 1.1 The school has a CP & Safeguarding policy in place and that procedures are in accordance with statutory and Local Authority (LA) guidance and locally agreed inter-agency procedures, and the policy is made available to parents/carers on the Sydenham website. - 1.2 The school operates safe recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children - 1.3 The school has procedures for dealing with allegations of abuse against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures - 1.4 A senior member of the school's leadership team is designated to take lead responsibility for child protection (and a deputy is also appointed) - 1.5 Staff undertake appropriate child protection training - 1.6 Staff remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements

+- 1.7 A Governor is nominated to be responsible for liaising with the DSL, the LA and /or partner agencies. - 1.8 The Chair of Governors oversees appropriately anonymised LADO referral information as well as managing investigations into any allegations made against the Headteacher - 1.9 They review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged - 1.10 All members of the governing body will have a current enhanced DBS check and a S128 check as per DfE guidance.

-7.2.
-Role of our Headteacher
+2. Role of our Headteacher